klimbeta/klimbeta/docs/development/OtherSport/Gymnastics.md

 ## What to Not Copy from Code Of Points

-### Abbreviations
+Abbreviations

-### Acronyms
+Acronyms
+- Acronyms are probably used to make the writing of the Code Of Points easier and to save space when printing.
+The BetaScore app has autocomplete, and size of webpages is virtually infinite.
+- Acronyms reduce the accessiblity of any document since the acronyms rarely translate to other languages, so non english speakers will have a more difficult time learning BetaComp's information.

 ## Code of Points

-Acronyms are probably used to make the writting of the Code Of Points easier and to save space when printing.
-The BetaScore app has autocomplete, and size of webpages is virtually infinite.

 ::: tip BetaComp shares the same Purposes as Gymnastics's Code of Points.
 ![Gymnastics CodeOfPoints](/Gymnastics_CodeOfPoints_00.png)